Original test-net participant.

 Figment provides a 100% missed reward guarantee for any missed rewards due to liveness (downtime).

-Figment has a perfect operating record and has never missed rewards for downtime or been slashed.
+Figment has a near perfect operating record and has never missed rewards for downtime or been slashed.

-In Cosmos validators have poor performance or violate protocol rules my have 5% of tokens staked slashed
+In Cosmos, validators that have poor performance or violate protocol rules my have up to 5% of tokens staked slashed

-Slashing occurs when a validator signs signs two blocks at the same height called double signing.
-This is most likely to occur when a validator mistakenly brings on a back-up validator when their primary validator is still online.
+Slashing occurs when a validator signs signs two blocks at the same height, which is called double signing.
+This is most likely to occur when a validator mistakenly activates a backup validator when their primary validator is still online.

-For this reason Figment has priorized avoidance of double signing over liveness (uptime).
+For this reason, Figment has prioritized avoidance of double signing over liveness (uptime).
 There is no slashing for limited validator downtime.
-Be cautious of validators that have only cloud based infrastructure or complicated software based redundancy systems aimed at minimizing liveness.
-Complicated redundant back-ups systems can result in double signing and thus slashing.
+Be cautious of validators that have only cloud-based infrastructure or complicated software based redundancy systems aimed at minimizing liveness.
+Complicated redundant backup systems to optimize for uptime can result in double signing and thus slashing.

 There is no minimum amount of tokens required to validate, as long as the total delegation allows the validator to breach the top 125 among its peers.

-There is only one type of reward: inflationary network rewards.
-Currently the Cosmos network pays delegators roughly 10% rewards in ATOM per year.
-The annual inflation rate changes depending on the percentage of the network tokens staken.
-When less than two-thirds of all tokens are staked, inflation can increase up to 20%.
-When over two-thirds of tokens are staked the network inflation rate can go as low at 7% per year.
-As of August 2019 the network staking rate is over 90%.
+Currently the Cosmos Hub pays delegators roughly 10% rewards in ATOMs per year.
+The annual inflation rate changes depending on the percentage of the network tokens staked.
+When less than two-thirds of all tokens are staked, inflation gradually increase up to 20%.
+When over two-thirds of tokens are staked, the network inflation rate gradually decreases to 7%.

-Rewards are liquid and do not go through the same unbonding period as the staked tokens.
+Rewards are liquid and do not have the same 21 day unbonding period as the staked tokens.

-Rewards can be tracked via Hubble, Figment’s multi-blockchain validator explorer.
+Rewards can be tracked via Hubble, Figment’s multi-blockchain staking explorer.